Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-power-point/microsoft-power-point-quiz.md

 - [ ] number of columns and length of columns
 - [ ] only the number of columns
 - [x] number of columns and space between columns

+#### Q105.
+You would like several of the slides in your presentation to use the same font for the title text.
+The slides all use the same slide layout.
+What is the most efficient way to apply the desired font to those slides?

+- [ ] Change the font on each individual slide as it is added.
+- [ ] Use the Duplicate Selected Slides command.
+- [x] Change the font on the Slide Master for that layout.
+- [ ] Use the Reuse Slides command.